matteoferla/Somewhat-Smart-Home/fubexa project/README.md

 Parts I have added:

 * Pi Zero W
+* MPU-6050 Gyroscope
+*
+*
 * 4x rechargeable AA (each 1.3V)

 ## Tests

-Some suggestions to test for second hand Furbies off the web sold as is...
+Based on a sample size of one, here are some suggestions to test for second hand Furbies off the web sold as is...

+* test if it turns on —probably not
+* test battery unit
+* test motor (5V is fine)
-* test mouth button —ears, eyelids and cycle trigger
+* test mouth button (closing a 3V circuit with a white LED)
 * test speaker
-* test motor (5V is fine)
-* test battery unit

-Mine had a dodgy battery unit (rusty and broken connector).
+Mine had a dodgy battery unit (rusty and broken connector), so needed disassembly, scrubbing, WD40 and soldering.

 ## Pi

 So I really struggled to pack a Pi Zero between the body and the battery unit.
 Regular header pins fit but not with wires on them (I was using chunky 18 gauge).
-I failed to solder wires on the board without them coming off etc.
+I failed to solder wires on the board without them coming off etc. because I had solid core 22 gauge.
+Maybe 22 gauge or higher wires would have worked.

-So I opted for the two row angle header pins with a gap.
+So I opted for the two row angle header pins with a gap, which worked well.

 The shim + microphone does not fit in.
 So two things were tried: